caukub/mdbook-hints/README.md

 ```
 6. Create `hints.toml` file in the book root directory (same location where the `book.toml` lives)

-Now you can your hints:
+Now you can add your hints:
 ```toml
 # hints.toml
 [cat]